 3. Install the Tor Browser

 Now that you’ve completed the download, it’s time to install the Tor browser on your device.
+(The installation instructions that follow are for the macOS platform, I’ll mention where it’s different for Windows.)
 Simply double-click the downloaded file in your download folder.

 Note for Mac users: